JustAnotherHeroRiding/What-The-Key/Song Key.md

 - There should be a field where users can add their a tab link

+## Api Docs
+Let's write docs for my nest.js back end to simplify making calls to our api.
+Swagger seems to be the the recommended solution and seems people say that it works well with Nest.js.
+Let's check it out.
+The goal is to never have to open the code to look at the controllers and services in order to use an endpoint.

 ## Provide sample chord progressions and scales
 - Let's try using the openai api to do this, after providing the song name, album, genre and other relevant song data besides the key and bpm